wise-home/jobs/backend_developer.md

 **Update April 2018: This job posting is no longer active**

+**Update July 2018: This job posting might be active again during the next 3-6 months**

 ## About Wise Home

 Wise Home is a Danish startup from 2016.
 We build smart home systems.